Illinois Compiled Statutes

 the filing of an audited balance sheet including all footnotes prepared by a certified public accountant in accordance with generally accepted accounting principles and generally accepted auditing standards which evidences that the applicant meets the net worth requirements of Section 3-5.
 Notwithstanding the requirements of this subsection, an applicant that is a subsidiary may submit audited consolidated financial statements of its parent, intermediary parent, or ultimate parent as long as the consolidated statements are supported by consolidating statements which include the applicant's financial statement.
 If the consolidating statements are unaudited, the applicant's chief financial officer shall attest to the applicant's financial statements disclosed in the consolidating statements.

-Commissioner that the applicant, the members thereof if the applicant is a partnership or association, the members or managers thereof that retain any authority or responsibility under the operating agreement if the applicant is a limited liability company, or the officers thereof if the applicant is a corporation have 3 years experience preceding application in real estate finance.
-Instead of this requirement, the applicant and the applicant's officers or members, as applicable, may satisfactorily complete a program of education in real estate finance and fair lending, as approved by the Commissioner, prior to receiving the initial license.
-The Commissioner shall promulgate rules regarding proof of experience requirements and educational requirements and the satisfactory completion of those requirements.
-The Commissioner may establish by rule a list of duly licensed professionals and others who may be exempt from this requirement.
+that the applicant, the members thereof if the applicant is a partnership or association, the members or managers thereof that retain any authority or responsibility under the operating agreement if the applicant is a limited liability company, or the officers thereof if the applicant is a corporation have 3 years experience preceding application in real estate finance.
+Instead of this requirement, the applicant and the applicant's officers or members, as applicable, may satisfactorily complete a program of education in real estate finance and fair lending, as approved by the Secretary, prior to receiving the initial license.
+The Secretary shall adopt rules regarding proof of experience requirements and educational requirements and the satisfactory completion of those requirements.
+The Secretary may establish by rule a list of duly licensed professionals and others who may be exempt from this requirement.

-The Commissioner may impose conditions on a license if the Commissioner determines that the conditions are necessary or appropriate.
-These conditions shall be imposed in writing and shall continue in effect for the period prescribed by the Commissioner.
+The Secretary may impose conditions on a license if the Secretary determines that the conditions are necessary or appropriate.
+These conditions shall be imposed in writing and shall continue in effect for the period prescribed by the Secretary.

 (b) All licenses shall be issued to the license applicant.